Annieshilpha07/LLM_gpt2Model/README.md

 ### Infrastructure Setup

-1. **Data Storage:** Store the app.py file and necessary files in an Amazon S3 bucket.
+1. **Data Storage:** Store the necessary files in a secure storage service in mysql database.
-2. **Launch EC2 Instance:** Set up an Amazon EC2 instance with appropriate IAM roles and security groups.
-3. **Environment Setup:** Install required packages (Streamlit, Boto3, transformers, torch) and download the app.py file from S3.
+2. **Environment Setup:** Install required packages (Streamlit, transformers, torch) and set up the Streamlit application.
-4. **Deploy Application:** Run the Streamlit application on the EC2 instance.
+3. **Deploy Application:** Run the Streamlit application using Hugging Face Spaces.
-5. **Security:** Configure a security group to allow inbound traffic on the app’s port.

-## Project Deliverables

-- **Source Code:** Complete source code for the Streamlit application.
-- **Documentation:** Detailed setup instructions and usage guide.
-- **Deployment Scripts:** Scripts for environment setup and application deployment.
-- **Project Report:** Summary of the project, approach, and results.

-## Project Evaluation Metrics

-- **Functionality:** Correctly loads the model and generates coherent responses.
-- **Performance:** Responds to user queries within an acceptable time frame.
-- **Scalability:** Handles multiple users concurrently.
-- **Security:** Implements proper security measures.
-- **Usability:** User-friendly and intuitive interface.

-### Prerequisites

-- Python 3.7+
-- Streamlit
-- Transformers (Hugging Face)
-- Torch

-## Contribution Guidelines

-- Follow PEP 8 coding standards.
-- Use Git for version control with regular commits.
-- Document all code with comments and docstrings.
-- Include unit tests to verify functionality.
-- Manage Hugging Face services resources to avoid unnecessary costs.
+4. **Security:** Implement proper authentication and authorization mechanisms.

 ## Disclaimer

-GUVI is not responsible for any outcomes or conclusions derived from the use of this GPT model.
+GUVI is not responsible for any outcomes or conclusions derived from the use of this GPT-2 model.
 The model and the web application are provided as-is, without any guarantees of performance, accuracy, or suitability for any specific purpose.

+## Conclusion

+This project successfully deployed a fine-tuned GPT-2 model using Streamlit and Hugging Face Spaces, making it accessible and user-friendly.
+Fine-tuning the model on GUVI-specific data and creating a web application demonstrated the potential of integrating AI models into web applications for various business use cases.
+The deployment enhances operational efficiency and user experience by automating tasks and generating content.

 ---